kevinbazira/algori-360-image/readme.txt

 4. At this point, you can adjust your image's dimensions (width and height) using the Gutenberg block inspector section.
 5. Click "Publish" to view your new web page with a 360° image.
 6. Congratulations :D

+== Screenshots ==

+1. Admin View - 360 Image Gutenberg Block in action.
+   ( Upload 360° image and adjust its dimensions )

 == Frequently Asked Questions ==